AMenezes2311/daility/README.md

 ## Contact

-For any questions or feedback, feel free to reach out at: [andremenezes231@hotmail.com]
+For any questions or feedback, feel free to reach out at: [André Menezes](mailto:andremenezes231@hotmail.com)